-GB Memory is the Game Boy counterpart to the SF Memory, which allowed customers to buy games cheaper by writing them onto their carts at NP Memory Kiosks.
-Exclusive NP games were also released such as Balloon Fight GB, which offers game progress saving and additional features.
+GB Memory is the Game Boy counterpart to the SF Memory, which allowed customers to buy games cheaper by writing them onto flash memory carts at Nintendo Power Memory Kiosks (no relation to the magazine).
+Exclusive Nintendo Power games were also released such as Balloon Fight GB, which offers game progress saving and additional features.

 GBC Only Message

 This game is for use with the Game Boy Color only.
 Please use a Game Boy Color to play this game.

 The GB Memory itself does not initially determine whether or not the selected game is GBC-only.
 The bootstrap ROM directly jumps to the selected game and removes itself completely from the system's RAM.
 The currently selected game will then display its own respective message.
 Game Genie code 002-00B-195 will show this message shortly after boot.

 Registers are mapped into ROM space.
 The GB Memory contains a simple test program that can be activated by setting ROM address 017C to 00 or by using Game Genie code 001-7CF-195.
 It will test the register map, start-up data 0xA8 0x00 0x00, which must somehow contain ROM bank/size, RAM bank/size, Mapper(?), verifies that all mapped ROM banks can be accessed, checks if single and double speed access are OK by checking the ROM check sum.
 If all checks are OK, it tries to boot the menu (which fails on emulators).

 An unused font set also exists.
 This can be displayed by accessing the GBMC Check in BGB without using additional codes.

 ROM text for the GBMC test is located at address 0x03100.

 Each mode for DMG/SGB/CGB was programmed side-by-side having a BGM setting for both songs on all non-CGB modes.
 This was likely done to test and decide what modes were going to be used with each song.
 The text in the background says, "No game data".